 If you believe you might be experiencing acute alcohol withdrawal, please contact your healthcare provider immediately and visit https://findtreatment.gov/ to find a location to get supervised detox near you.
 If this is a medical emergency, call 911.

 Naltrexone is an FDA-approved medication that has been found to help support sobriety or moderation.
 A meta-analysis of 50 randomized clinical trials with 7793 participants concluded that oral naltrexone was effective at reducing the amount and frequency of drinking.¹ Naltrexone works by blocking the effects of dopamine, a ‘feel-good’ hormone released during alcohol consumption, so that the brain’s association between alcohol and pleasure weakens.
-This can help curb the feeling of alcohol craving, and can also decrease one’s desire to continue to drink after having one drink.
+As a result, when drinking on naltrexone, you’re less likely to want to continue drinking after having your first alcoholic drink.
+This can also help curb the feeling of alcohol craving over time.
 To better understand naltrexone benefits, you can learn more about how naltrexone works and the science behind alcohol cravings.
 Some people use oral naltrexone to begin their sobriety or moderation journey, while others use it as a tool to help maintain long-term sobriety.
 Many of my patients also begin naltrexone without knowing their end goal, and that’s completely valid.

 While naltrexone can be used to support moderation or sobriety, disulfiram, also known as Antabuse, is exclusively for those looking to practice alcohol abstinence.
 But how does disulfiram work?
 Disulfiram inhibits alcohol from metabolizing.
 After taking disulfiram, the body doesn’t break down alcohol the way it normally would.
 This leads to accumulated ethanol in the body, which can cause a negative response to alcohol consumption called the “disulfiram reaction” or the “Antabuse reaction”.
 This response can include flushing, headache, nausea, vomiting, sweating, shortness of breath, dizziness, and other symptoms.
 Because of how disulfiram works, it can be dangerous to drink any amount of alcohol while taking disulfiram.
 Many people who are interested in taking disulfiram believe they would benefit from the strong biological reinforcement not to drink.
 Others may start on naltrexone, and for a variety of reasons choose to switch to disulfiram (or vise versa).
 The alcohol recovery timeline looks different for everyone, and all pathways are valid.